ayeshaa7/ayeshaa7/README.md

 <img src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" align="left">

 <br></br>
-I enrolled myself in a full-stack javascript course as I wanted to improve the SEO of a website.
+I enrolled in a full-stack javascript course as I wanted to improve the SEO of a website.
 I fell in love with programming and then enrolled 𝚒𝚗 𝚊 Java, Python, C++, C# and a react and redux courses and built projects using those languages, which made me fall even more in love with engineering!
 <br></br>
 Machine Learning softwares like Pandas also helped me manipulate, build and view data models at a glance so I'm very interested in machine learning and AI for data science applications in business.